03 October 2024

 Once all the blisters, aching shoulders and mild heatstroke are forgotten you’ll most likely describe The Larapinta Trail hike as one of Australia’s most spectacular experiences.

 Cutting through the red desert rocks and valleys of Tjoritja/West MacDonnell National Park just outside Alice Springs, the 231-kilometre hike is achingly stunning – and achingly brutal.
-Serious hikers only should embark on the entire length independently, while for the less experienced walkers several operators offer shorter supported walks.
+Only serious hikers only should embark on the entire length independently, while for the less experienced walkers several operators offer shorter supported walks.
 Here’s everything you need to know about walking the Larapinta Trail.

 To complete the entire trek, which is divided into 12 sections, plan on a minimum of 12 days.
 Add on extra days if you want to include side trips that are not officially part of the Larapinta Trail or if you feel like chilling at the campsites and shooting the breeze.